-The LCE event Daily_Host_Alert generates, once per day, an alert the first time an event from a local host (such as a DNS lookup or LCE client connect) is seen.
-For systems like servers that are always on, there will be a spike around midnight for these events.
+The LCE event Daily_Host_Alert generates, once per day, an alert the first time an event from a local host is seen, such as a DNS lookup or LCE client connect.
+For systems that are always on, such as servers, a spike around midnight will be detected.
 Other computers may start out their day at various times.

 Note that this report might be very long (hundreds of pages), depending on the number of systems and users on the network.
 Consider modifying the report definition and filtering on an asset to produce a more specific and more manageable report.

-- SecurityCenter 4.7
+- SecurityCenter 4.8.2

 - LCE 4.4.1

-Daily Host Alerts: Hosts (Last 5 Days) - This chapter presents a table of all hosts associated with at least one Daily_Host_Alert event in the last 5 days.
+- Daily Host Alerts: Hosts (Last 5 Days) - This chapter presents a table of all hosts associated with at least one Daily_Host_Alert event in the last 5 days.
 Verify that all hosts in this list are authorized to access the network.